 They take advantage of multiple traffic streams and create content that’s so good, Google has no option but to rank it highly.

-These people know that a niche site is simple a site built withing a subset of larger niche.
+These people know that a niche site is simply a site built within a subset of a larger niche.
 It IS NOT and DOES NOT mean “small”.